TritonDataCenter/java-manta/USAGE.md

 $ mvn package
 ```

-Which will compile the jar to `./targets/java-manta-${VERSION}.jar`.
-You can then
-add it as a dependency to your Java project.

 If you want to skip running of the test suite use the `-DskipTests` property, e.g. `mvn -DskipTests package`.

 # Configuration